iSEE/iSEE/README.md

 :white_check_mark: boxplots of expression values for a single gene, stratified by metadata level

-heatmaps of multiple genes for groups of cells or for individual ordered cells
+:white_check_mark: heatmaps of multiple genes for groups of cells or for individual ordered cells

 :white_check_mark: integrated brushing in cell-based scatter plots with cell identities in gene-level plots